ElofssonLab/SubCons/README.md

 To run SubCons after the installation type:

-	$ bash batch_subcons.sh SEQFILE OUTDIR TMPDIR
+	$ ./batch_subcons.sh SEQFILE OUTDIR TMPDIR
 	NOTE:  You do not need to specify tha fasta name/seq; SubCons will automatically take the sequence(s) in the folder SEQFILE

 NOTE:

-	The results can be found in the folders '/SubCons-web-server/RESULTS/final-prediction' in which you have the only the final prediction of SubCons  and    in '/SubCons-web-server/RESULTS/plot' in which 		you have both graphically and as csv file with the score for each single predictor and SubCons
+	The final prediction(s) of SubCons can be found in the folders '/SubCons-web-server/RESULTS/final-prediction' & in '/SubCons-web-server/RESULTS/plot'.
+	The Latest contains both a stacked-barplot and a csv file with the score for each single predictor and SubCons